Egod3/hd/README.md

 Add support for format strings.
 Add support for -n or --length to be 20 or 0x20 (32 decimal) currently only 20 works.
+Optimize the solution so it is closer to hd in performance.

+## Done

 Add tests to test the functionality you have working.
 This will help as I add new features to be able to have confidence the new code doesn't break anything.
+Add support for skipping duplicate lines.
+Add support for printing unaligned lengths.
+Add support for length.
+Add support to dump bins.

 ## Basic tests you can run: